Understanding EDLI: Can Anyone Share Resources on the Employees' Deposit Linked Insurance Scheme?

 abbasiti

-EDLI is the abbreviation of Employees' Deposit Linked Insurance Scheme.
-Here deposit means the average deposit in EPF.
-When an employee dies while in service, the family will get some compensation based on his/her deposit.
-To get the claim, the employer has to pay 0.5% as its premium.
+EDLI is the abbreviation for the Employees' Deposit Linked Insurance Scheme.
+Here, "deposit" refers to the average deposit in the EPF.
+When an employee dies while in service, the family receives compensation based on the employee's deposit.
+To claim this, the employer must pay 0.5% as a premium.

-The average deposit of the last twelve months as well as total service will be calculated, and whichever is less will be taken for the calculation.
+The average deposit of the last twelve months and the total service will be calculated.
+Whichever is less will be used for the calculation.

 For the first 50,000 - 50,000, Next 50,000 - 20,000